 “I was very happy we met all the safety requirements we were looking for in terms of high temperature, low bacteria, low metals content, low odor,” Carpenter-Boggs said.
 “The material itself was just very pleasant.”

-The legality of it is still an open question, but so far there are 6 Democrat and Republicans in the state legislature who have co-signed a bill to expand the definition of final disposition.
+The legality of it is still an open question, but so far there are 6 Democrat and Republicans in the state legislature who have co-signed a bill to expand the definition of final disposition which would allow for people to be buried this way.
 You can read the rest of the story at the Seattle Times.